said-alrove/mixins-sass/README.md

 > **Note**: Created by [@said_alrove](https://twitter.com/said_alrove) on 15.07.21

 #### Use
-By default, if you don't give any true value to the "support" argument, the mixin will print within the code [the 4 most used prefixes](https://www.thoughtco.com/css-vendor-prefixes-3466867).
+By default, if you don't give any true value to the **support** argument, the mixin will print within the code [the 4 most used prefixes](https://www.thoughtco.com/css-vendor-prefixes-3466867).

-Otherwise if you give to the "support" argument a true value, you're able to write your own prefixes.
+Otherwise if you give to the **support** argument a true value, you're able to write your own prefixes.

 > In that case, the prefixes that are by default won't be printed ... you'll have to indicate which ones to use on your own.